- knew the cat was dangerous or aggressive, and

 - Priebe v.
 Nelson (2006) 39 Cal.4th 1112.

-- See, e.g., County of Los Angeles Rabies Control Manual.
+- See, for example, County of Los Angeles Rabies Control Manual.

 - See same.